A Brief Overview of General Chinuch Claims

 The Beginning of the End for Parents and Children

-In 1894, eugenicist and head physician at New York's Babies Hospital (the leading hospital of its time) Dr. Luther Emmett Holt published the Care and Feeding of Children, which instructed mothers toward a rigid schedule of feeding, bathing, sleeping, and bowel movements, saying,
+In 1894, eugenicist & head physician at New York's Babies Hospital (the leading hospital of its time), Dr. Luther Emmett Holt, published the Care and Feeding of Children, which instructed mothers in a rigid schedule of feeding, bathing, sleeping, and bowel movements, saying,

 "Babies under six months should never be played with: and the less of it at anytime the better for the infant.”

-Using Holt as his inspiration, the father of behavioral psychology, Dr. John B. Watson, advised mothers regarding their children in his 1928 book Psychological Care of Infant and Child:
+Using the cold, emotionless, childless Holt as his inspiration, the father of behavioral psychology, Dr. John B. Watson, advised mothers regarding their children in his 1928 book Psychological Care of Infant and Child:

 "Never hug and kiss them, never let them sit in your lap.
 If you must, kiss them once on the forehead when they say good night.
 Shake hands with them in the morning.
 Give them a pat on the head if they have made an extraordinarily good job of a difficult task."

 Infant Care pamphlets based on these notions were distributed by the US government, which warned against “excessive” parental affection, advising parents to kiss their child only on the forehead and to limit hugs.